PediatricOpenTargets/OpenPedCan-api/README.md

 ## 2. Deploy `OpenPedCan-api`

-Following is a comment by @blackdenc at <https://github.com/PediatricOpenTargets/OpenPedCan-api/issues/5#issuecomment-904824004>.
+According to comments and messages by @blackdenc :

+`OpenPedCan-api` is deployed with the following steps:

+- Build and tag `OpenPedCan-api` docker image using `Dockerfile`.
+- Push the built image to Amazon Elastic Container Registry (ECR).
-> As far as building in Jenkins, we build the container and tag it, then push it to ECR and give that tag to the ECS task definition at runtime.
+- Pass the ECR docker image tag to Amazon Elastic Container Service (ECS) Fargate (?) task definition at runtime.

+<https://openpedcan-api-qa.d3b.io/__docs__/> is the QA server that will only deploy the `main` branch of the repository.

+<http://openpedcan-api-dev.d3b.io/__docs__/> is the DEV server that will deploy any new branch of the repository, and the QA environment will remain un-changed until a new commit is merged to main.

 `Dockerfile` builds the `OpenPedCan-api` docker image to be run on Amazon ECS.